Background image

 Our self-guided audio tour is played through your mobile phone.
 There is also the option of reading the transcript under each tour if you are hard of hearing.

 All car parking is provided by the Derbyshire Dales District Council.
 The nearest is the railway station car park in Matlock Bath which is a 400m riverside walk from the Cable Car Base Station.
+Blue Badge holders do need to purchase a parking ticket.

 Once at the summit there is limited access, due to the very steep natural terrain at the Heights; however, there is wheelchair access to all buildings with the exception of the Victoria Prospect Tower.
+The Accessibility Map gives detail on which buildings are accessible and how to access them.

 The natural formation of the caverns is such that they are unfortunately not suitable for people with walking difficulties, wheelchairs or the visually impaired; however, there is access to watch a film show in the Masson Pavilion which shows you what life was like for the miners all those years ago, and takes you on a visual and audio tour of the cave.
 It is just what your friends underground will experience, but they have to climb 175 steps!
 There is also a hearing loop here too.